A MAJOR REPAIR AND REFURBISHMENT PROJECT IS NECESSARY ON THE LOCK GATES WHICH MAINTAIN WATER LEVELS IN SUTTON HARBOUR

 The project is being managed by the Environment Agency.

-The over-riding objective is to minimise disruption to harbour users as much as possible.
-Working groups are being established with key harbour users including the fishing fleet and berth holders.
-These groups will inform the project in finding an optimum time for the work to be carried out, and in drawing up mitigation measures where necessary in collaboration with the Sutton Harbour Company.
+The over-riding objective is to maintain “life in the harbour” as normal to the greatest extent possible, and minimise disruption to harbour users.
+Working groups have been established with key harbour users including the fishing fleet and berth holders, and independent expert consultants engaged.
+These groups and the work of the consultants have informed the project in finding an optimum time for the work to be carried out, and in drawing up mitigation measures where necessary in collaboration with the Sutton Harbour Company.
+Those mitigation measures can be viewed here.

-The pedestrian footbridge will remain in operation during the project.
-The existing walkway over the stop logs is to be replaced which will mean pedestrian access will not be possible for a few days.
+The pedestrian footbridge will remain in operation for the majority of the project.
+The existing walkway over the stop logs is to be replaced which will mean pedestrian access will not be possible for a few days but this phase of works will be communicated well in advance to minimise any inconvenience caused.
 There will also be other periods when temporary limits on access are required to allow work to be undertaken without putting the safety of members of the public at risk.
-Any closures will be widely publicised in advance and during these periods pedestrian access to the east side of the harbour will be via the existing waterfront trail.
+Again, any closures will be widely publicised in advance and during these periods pedestrian access to the east side of the harbour will be via the existing waterfront trail.

 Sign up to our newsletter to keep up-to-date with developments…